DextER: Language-driven Dexterous Grasp Generation with Embodied Reasoning: Method

 \subsection{Model Architecture}

 Following recent vision-language-action (VLA) models, we extend a vision-language model to predict robot actions.
 Among various design choices for action representation, we discretize continuous grasp parameters into discrete tokens~\cite{zitkovich2023rt,kim2025openvla,pertsch2025fast,lee2025molmoact} and autoregressively generate them using an LLM backbone.
 The overview of the model can be found in Fig.~\ref{fig:architecture}.
 The model comprises three components: a 3D vision encoder, a multimodal projector, and an LLM backbone.
 The vision encoder extracts geometric representations from point clouds, which are aligned to the language model's embedding space via a lightweight projector.
-The projected visual tokens are concatenated with language tokens and fed into the LLM backbone, enabling multimodal reasoning and autoregressive generation of discrete grasp tokens.
-This design unifies 3D perception and language-conditioned action generation in a single framework.
+The projected visual tokens are concatenated with language tokens and fed into the LLM backbone, enabling multimodal understanding and autoregressive generation of discrete grasp tokens.

 \noindentbold{Point Cloud Encoding} Given an input point cloud $\mathbf{P} \in \mathbb{R}^{N \times 3}$ of the target object, we extract geometric features $\mathbf{F} \in \mathbb{R}^{M \times d}$ using a pretrained 3D encoder, where $M$ and $d$ denote the number of tokens and feature dimension.
 We adopt PartField~\cite{liu2025partfield} as our 3D encoder, which is pretrained for part-segmentation via contrastive learning with 2D SAM masks, yielding part geometry-aware features.
-Unlike global object encoders, this fine-grained spatial understanding is beneficial for contact reasoning, which requires accurate localization of object surface points.
+Its part-level spatial understanding is particularly suited for contact reasoning, as predicting finger-object contacts requires precise localization on the object surface.
 We project the features to the LLM's embedding space via a lightweight MLP.